zaim/wander/README.md

 wander
 ======

-With `wander`, you can Watch files and Execute a command or Reload a web page.
+With `wander`, you can watch files and execute a command or reload a web page when changes are detected on those files.

 Usage
 -----